Lebogang-900/StringReversalAPI/README.md

 - Open an issue on the [GitHub Issues page](https://github.com/Lebogang-900/StringReversalAPI/issues).
 - Contact me directly via email at agneslebogang9@gmail.com.

-## Who Maintains and Contributes to the Project
+## Who Maintains the Project
 This project is maintained by [Lebogang Chibwana](https://github.com/Lebogang-900).
-Contributions are welcome from anyone.
-Feel free to fork the repository and submit pull requests.

 ## Additional Information
 - **License:** This project is free and open-source.